(Last updated on November 2nd, 2022)

 When initially launching the program, Filmora is significantly easier to use than Premiere Pro.
 As the saying goes, where people can mess up, they will.
 That saying goes especially for Premiere.
 With its extensive features, a wrong click and a new user could be trapped in a disastrous scenario.

 Filmora offers a wide array of preset transitions and titles that are easy for beginner editors to place into the timeline and even customize.
 However, the customization is limited, which is usually not a barrier when it comes to new editors.
 For such simplicity, we only deducted half a point.

 Premiere Pro is admittedly not the best choice for a beginner editor.
 However, if you are able to get over that initial hurdle, albeit obstructive, you have access to the best tools in the industry.
 If this isn’t your intention and you’d rather crank out videos in a fast manner, perhaps Premiere isn’t the program for you.

+Winner: Filmora.
 If you’re the type of person who doesn’t want to be super involved in the editing process and would rather have access to quick and sleek looking preset transitions and titles, without caring about making things perfect but rather made out of a cookie-cutter method, then Filmora is the program for you.
 And that also makes it the easier of the two programs to use.

 Both Premiere Pro and Filmora offer a wide array of text and title options.
 However, if we were to pin one down for having the most extensive and best text options, it would, without a doubt, be Premiere Pro.
 While Filmora has a wide array of preset titles, Premiere Pro prides itself on offering a totally customized experience.